bytewax/stateful-chat/README.md

-# Building a ChatGPT clone in Python with Streamlit, NATS and Bytewax
+# Building a Stateful Chatbot in Python with Streamlit, NATS, GPT3 and Bytewax

 - Skill level